monde/impostor/README.txt

 * Web Wiz Forums (WWF) 7.9
 * Web Wiz Forums (WWF) 8.0
 * PHP Bullitin Board (phpBB) 2.0 (2.0.22)
+* PHP Bullitin Board (phpBB) 3.0

 == SYNOPSIS:

-# config yaml has options specefic to wwf79, wwf80, phpbb2, etc.
+# config yaml has options specific to wwf79, phpbb2, etc.
-# read the impostor docs for options to the kind of forum in use
+# Read the impostor docs for configuration options for the kind of forum to
+# be accessed.
 # config can be keyed by symbols or strings
 config = YAML::load_file('conf/impostor.yml')
 post = WWW::Impostor.new(config)